gtiwari-bidmc/LD_Score_Estimation_wiki/Heritability-and-Genetic-Correlation.md

 There is no notion of observed or liability scale genetic correlation.
 We can compute genetic correlation between pairs of quantitative traits, one quantitative trait and one binary trait, and pairs of binary traits without having to worry about different scales.
 In addition, if we compute genetic correlations from two studies of the same binary trait with different sample prevalences, we should expect to get the same result, modulo noise.

 For heritability and genetic covariance, it is customary to report heritability on the liability scale, because liability scale heritability is comparable across studies with different prevalences.
-By default, `ldsc` outputs observed scale heritability.
+By default, the `--h2` and `--rg- flags in `ldsc` output observed scale heritability.
 To convert to the liability scale, we need to tell `ldsc` the sample and population prevalence for each trait using the `--samp-prev` and `--pop-prev` flags, respectively.
 The population prevalence of scz and bip are both around 1%, and the sample prevalence in each of these studies was about 50%, so

 	ldsc.py \
 	--rg scz.sumstats.gz,bip.sumstats.gz \